 Mary Louise with "Luminous Voyage", a triptych, 66" x 144"

 Mary Louise Long, a painter and printmaker, has exhibited her colorful large scale paintings and prints in galleries and museums in the United States.
 The artist's studio is presently located in Stamford, Connecticut.
-"Silent Stars - Indigo Shadows" is the current 2017 solo exhibition in Fairfield, Conntecticut at Art/Place Gallery.
-The title of show is also the title of the large scale painting featured in this show.
-This newest diptych focuses on natural elements, oceans and atmospheres.
+"Reflections" was the artists most recent solo exhibition in Fairfield, Connecticut at Art/Place Gallery in September 2019.

 "A Painterly Progression" was the selected exhibition in October of 2016 by the artist at Art/Place Gallery in Fairfield, CT.
 Featured in this show was the triptych "Infinite Journey", with each canvas panel measuring 66"x48".